HISTORY & MILESTONES:

 The Academy has acquired a new wing which was made possible by a R1 million donation from Hatch, thereby increasing its capacity to accommodate in excess of 500 students.

 Another international partnering - Bentley Systems have made available an international development specialist to assist African Academy with future course development

-Development and finalisation of the new industry related Piping Draughting course
+Development and finalization of the new industry related Piping Draughting course.

-City and Guilds accreditation and endorsement of the African Academy.
-Offering the Mechanical Engineering course through City and Guilds.
-African Academy is doing a learnership for Denel in the Multi Disciplinary Drawing Office Practice course.
+City and Guilds has now accredited the African Academy and is now offering Mechanical Engineering through City and Guilds.
+African Academy is running a learnership for Denel.